ANTsX/ANTsPy/tutorials/UsingITK.md

 You can also see how I named the functions based on the type of input image.
 This will lead to TWO functions available in python - rescaleImageModule.rescaleImageF2 and rescaleImagemodule.rescaleImageF3.

-## 4. Building the function in CMakeLists.txt
+## Step 4.
+Building the function in CMakeLists.txt

 Next (almost done), we need to actually build our function during the build process by adding it to the CMakeLists.txt file in the `antspy/ants/lib/` directory.
 We only need to add two